 Monitoring User Sessions

-TORO Integrate's core and the other Integrate packages' HTTP sessions are all handled by the embedded Tomcat instance.
+TORO Integrate's HTTP sessions are all handled by the embedded Tomcat instance.
 To help monitor your TORO Integrate instance, it provides you with a page that allows you to view the HTTP sessions that are currently active.
 Using this, it's possible to view all active sessions in TORO Integrate, and it is also possible to terminate them.

 Viewing the Active HTTP Sessions

-To access the Sessions page, go the the Connections menu and click on User Sessions from its sub-menu.
+To access the Sessions page, hover over the Connections menu and click on User Sessions from the appearing sub-menu.

 This will lead you to a page that lists all of the active sessions, along with their key information.

 Viewing More Information About an Active HTTP Session